liuruomeng/liuruomeng.github.io/index.md

 ## Research

-In general, my research interests focus on **political communication**, **media cognition**, and **causal inference**.
+In general, my research interests are **political communication**, **media cognition**, and **causal inference**.
 I am also interested in emerging computational methodology, especially computational social science, artificial intelligence and computational modeling.

 I am particularly open and passionate about interdisciplinary theory and methodology, including decision science, social physics, social cognitive neuroscience and cultural sociology.
-These various interests focus on the following question:
+In light of the diverse interests, my research focuses on the following question:

 - How to formalize people's choice behavior on media/information?
 - The "Political Economy" of an identity-driven information ecosystem, where the environment is regarded as a market-based situation: demand, supply and currency (“attention”)